-This process will check to ensure that scaffolding does not lead to a predetermined response.
+This process will check to ensure that scaffolding does not lead to a predetermined response and allows students to independently demonstrate the objectives being assessed.
 These quality assurance processes are coordinated by the Curriculum Leader.

 Across the phases of learning there will be a gradual release of responsibility to students.